stefanZorcic/scaling-book/gpus.md

 toc:
   - name: What Is a GPU?
   - subsections:
-    - name: "Summary of GPU Specs"
+    - name: "Summary of GPU specs"
-    - name: "Grace Hopper"
-    - name: GPUs vs. TPUs at the Chip Level
+    - name: GPUs vs. TPUs at the chip level
-    - name: Worked Problems
+    - name: "Quiz 1: GPU hardware"
   - name: Networking
   - subsections:
+    - name: At the node level
-    - name: Node Level
+    - name: "Quiz 2: GPU nodes"
-    - name: Worked Problems
+    - name: Beyond the node level
-    - name: Beyond the Node Level
+    - name: "Quiz 3: Beyond the node level"
   - name: How Do Collectives Work on GPUs?
   - subsections:
-    - name: Within a node
-    - name: In network reductions
+    - name: Intra-node collectives
-    - name: Beyond the node level
+    - name: Cross-node collectives
-    - name: Worked problems
+    - name: "Quiz 4: Collectives"
-  - name: "Takeaway for LLM Scaling on GPUs"
+  - name: "Rooflines for LLM Scaling on GPUs"
   - subsections:
+    - name: "Data Parallelism"
+    - name: "Tensor Parallelism"
+    - name: "Expert Parallelism"
+    - name: "Pipeline Parallelism"
+    - name: "Examples"
+    - name: "TLDR of LLM scaling on GPUs"
+    - name: "Quiz 5: LLM rooflines"
+  - name: "Acknowledgements and Further Reading"
-    - name: Worked problems
+  - name: "Appendix"
+  - subsections:
-  - name: "How does this change with B100 and the GB200 NVL72?"
+    - name: "Appendix A: How does this change with GB200?"
+    - name: "Appendix B: More networking details"

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.